 A: We would like to see DTIF consortia to be able to compete internationally in future European or global initiatives, e.g., in Horizon Europe.
-Note that all partners must be clients of Enterprise Ireland, IDA Ireland or Údarás na Gaeltachta or eligible Research Performing Organisations and the research activity must take place in Ireland.
+Note that all partners must be clients of Enterprise Ireland, IDA Ireland or Údarás na Gaeltachta at the deadline for applications, i.e., 14 July 2022, or eligible Research Performing Organisations and the funded activity must take place in Ireland.
+Any exceptions to this must be made clear at application stage and must be justified.